New Mars Rover Needs A Name, But Marsy McMarsface Is Definitely Out, So Don’t Suggest It

 But there’s a problem: the rover currently bears the unimaginative name “ExoMars Rover,” and the UK Space Agency, which was awarded naming rights because they’ve contributed the most money, wants something with a little more pizzazz.

-At this point it bears noting that the last time a British scientific agency crowdsourced the name for a project – in this case an ocean-faring research vessel – they wound up with “Boaty McBoatface.”
+At this point, it bears noting that the last time a British scientific agency crowdsourced the name for a project – in this case an ocean-faring research vessel – they wound up with “Boaty McBoatface.”

 .@astro_timpeake launches the search for a name for the @ESA_ExoMars rover at @FIAFarnborough! ????